teodc/dotfiles/readme.md

 My almost up-to-date dotfiles and list of stuff I use.

-> I use the [Catppuccin](https://github.com/catppuccin/catppuccin) theme wherever I can
+> I use the [Catppuccin](https://github.com/catppuccin/catppuccin) theme wherever it's available.

 ## Prerequesites